Shift3/qa-team/satelliteS&P.md

 # QA Sprint Process
-## Project-Under-Test is Prepared
+## PM/Dev Team Prepares Project-Under-Test
+- QA needs access to the Scope of Work (if available), along with any updates to the SOW
 - Website/Application is deployed to a staging environment.
 - Ensure that the site is working as intended before QA starts testing.
 - Developer will prepare an Acceptance Test per the Bitwise guidelines.
-- Lead Dev will create the Acceptance Test as an issue in Github with:
+- Lead Dev will create the Acceptance Test as an issue in GitHub with:
   - Short project or feature description
   - Delivery / Testing time frame
   - Associated project board